 When the Lich King’s control of his death knights was broken, his former champions sought revenge for the horrors committed under his command.
 After their vengeance was won, the death knights found themselves without a cause and without a home.

-The GW Death Knight Guides
+The Death Knight Specs

 - Death Knight Frost Spec DPS guide – builds for dual wield and 2-handers, plus gems, enchants, etc.